Did you know that only 60% of employees say they have a world-class manager?

 If you want to encourage your team to grow and progress, you need to give them the resources they need to further their development.
 This means providing staff with:

 You can do that by getting staff more involved at work, such as mentoring a junior employee or presenting to senior staff.
+If you’re used to hosting regular meetings, try setting a goal of each one directly benefiting as many employees as possible.
+Foster a learning environment.

 Additionally, you can develop your team’s skills by putting them into another role.
 This could be helping you to interview a prospective employee, working on a new project, or shadowing another colleague.